-Whether you are a wine enthusiast or not, you have most likely heard of Chardonnay.
-And for good reason, it is the second most planted white grape variety in the world !
-This noble variety, widely established in France in various regions such as Burgundy, Champagne, Languedoc-Roussillon , as well as Loire and Jura, has also impressively spread since the 20th century.
+Whether you are a wine enthusiast or not, you have most likely already heard of Chardonnay.
+And for good reason, it is the second most widely planted white grape variety in the world !
+This noble variety, which is very well established in France in various regions such as Burgundy, Champagne, Languedoc-Roussillon, as well as Loire and Jura, has also been impressively exported since the 20th century.

 The origins of Chardonnay

 The exact origin of a grape variety is always a complex matter.
-Chardonnay is no exception, and although different theories exist, it seems that it finds its roots in Burgundy, more precisely in the Mâconnais.
-It is indeed believed to be the result of a cross between the varieties Pinot Noir and Gouais Blanc carried out during the 16th century.
+Chardonnay is no exception and although different theories exist, it seems that it finds its roots in Burgundy, more precisely in the Mâconnais.
+It is believed to be the result of a cross between the varieties Pinot Noir and Gouais Blanc carried out in the 16th century.

-Appreciating its taste qualities, the monks then spread it across various French regions before its success became international during the 20th century.
+Appreciating its tasting qualities, the monks then spread it throughout various French regions before its success became international in the 20th century.

-On an international level, it is particularly present in the United States (which is the world's largest producer), but also in Chile, Argentina, Australia, and even South Africa.
+Internationally, it is particularly present in the United States (which is the world's leading producer), but also in Chile, Argentina, Australia, and South Africa.

-In any case, its success story is now beyond dispute, and Chardonnay is probably the most well-known variety worldwide !
+In any case, its success story is now undisputed and Chardonnay is probably the most well-known variety worldwide!

 The taste and aromas of Chardonnay

-These two styles of wines also exist among the white Champagnes of blancs (100% chardonnay therefore) : on one side the mineral chardonnays, fresh and chalky, on the other those aged in barrels, expressing power and aromatic richness.
+These two styles of wines also exist among Champagnes Blanc de Blancs (100% Chardonnay) : on one side, mineral, fresh, and chalky Chardonnays, on the other, those aged in barrels, expressing power and aromatic richness.

-Of course, many nuancesexist between these lines, bringing great joy to wine lovers around the world!
-Thus, if there are as many chardonnays as there are wines, you now know the main aromatic axes of this wonderful grape variety.
+Of course, many nuances exist between these lines, which is precisely what delights wine lovers around the world!
+So, while there are as many Chardonnays as there are wines, you now know the main aromatic profiles of this wonderful grape variety.

-As you have understood, Chardonnay, thanks to its superb versatility, allows for pairing with a myriad of dishes according to its profile.
+As you have understood, Chardonnay, thanks to its superb versatility, can accompany a myriad of dishes depending on its profile.

-Thus, if it primarily expresses itself with simple, mineral, and fruity notes, it will pair wonderfully with summer salads , seafood (oysters, langoustines, scallops, etc.) or even white fish like Cod or Sea Bream.
+Thus, if it is expressed mainly with simple, mineral, and fruity notes, it will pair wonderfully with summer salads, seafood (oysters, langoustines, scallops, etc.), or white fish such as cod or sea bream.

-Furthermore, if it has a more powerful and woody aspect, certainwhite meats (chicken, pork, etc.) or fish in sauce will then combine deliciously with it.
+Furthermore, if it has a more powerful and oaky character, certain white meats (chicken, pork, etc.) or sauced fish will combine deliciously with it.
 Of course, these general rules apply in the same way for a sparkling or still Chardonnay.

 Due to the multitude of wine styles offered by Chardonnay, it should be served at a different temperature depending on its type.

-Thus, simpler and lighter wines that evolve on the fruit can be served between 8-10°C .
-Thepowerfuland oaky wines will be ideal when offered between11-13°C. Indeed, if served too cold, they will not be able to reveal their full aromatic complexity, and you would miss out on part of the pleasure!
+Thus, simpler and lighter wines with fruity notes can be served between 8-10°C. Powerful and oaky wines are ideal when served between 11-13°C. Indeed, if served too cold, they will not reveal their full aromatic complexity and you would miss out on part of the pleasure!

-For champagnes, a temperature between 6-8°C is ideal for bubbles with light and mineral flavors .
-For gastronomic champagnes , 8-10°Cwill be an ideal range to once again best reveal all the present flavors.
+For champagnes, a temperature of between 6-8°C is ideal for bubbles with light and mineral flavors.
+For gastronomic champagnes, 8-10°C will be an ideal range to, once again, best reveal all the flavors present.

 All that's left is to pour yourself a glass!